 Institut for Organisation

-MSc in Economics & Business Administration (cand. merc.), Strategy, Organisation and Leadership:
+- M.Sc.
+Economics & Business Administration (cand. merc.) - Strategy, Organization and Leadership (SOL): Organizing Digitalization

 Paper presented at The Academy of Management Annual Meeting 2019, 2019

 I: Politik, Vol. 21, Nr.
 2, 2018, s.
 75-92